GJZwiers/deno-config-init/README.md

 - `read`: to load files that are used to initialize projects
 - `run`: to run `git init` if the git option is true
 - `write`: to make files in order to initialize new projects
 - `unstable`: to allow the use of unstable APIs.
-These mostly come from the module's external dependencies.
+Right now these come from the module's external dependencies.

 ## Basic Usage